drslump/machine.specifications.boo/README.md

 Also, as a quick bit of advice: if you find yourself having a ton of helper methods to make your `establish` blocks less cluttered and more intention-revealing, this is a code smell that you should consider refactoring these helper methods in line with the [Object Mother](http://martinfowler.com/bliki/ObjectMother.html) pattern.

 ### Running your specs

 The assemblies generated produce plain ol' MSpec tests, you can just run them as usual.

+### NUnit compatibility

+NUnit is sort of the industry standard for unit testing in .Net, so it's supported by IDEs, CI servers, metrics tools...

+Machine.Specifications.Boo can generate assemblies compatible with NUnit too, to do so you can either use the compiler define `NUnitCompat` to apply it to all your tests or just annotate individual files with `NUnitCompat` like in the following example:

+    import Machine.Specifications.Boo

+    NUnitCompat

+    when "calling the service":
+      it "should return an object":
+        ...